In this post, I share how I built a private Kubernetes cluster on my own servers.

 kubeadm installation reference

-Init kubeadm at the master node.
+Initialize kubeadm on the master node

 kubeadm init